-The front panel of bitbox contains a touch screen, control knobs, HOME and INFO buttons, a MIDI input jack, and CV input and output jacks as shown in Figure 2: Front Panel Overview.
+The front panel of bitbox contains a touch screen, control knobs, HOME and INFO buttons, a MIDI input jack, and CV input and output jacks as shown in Front Panel Overview.
 This manual will refer to the controls, inputs and outputs of the module using the labels shown in this figure.

-Figure 2: Front Panel Overview
+Front Panel Overview

-The Touchscreen displays the firmware run on the module and allows you to use touch gestures to interact with the firmware.
+The touchscreen displays the firmware run on the module and allows you to use touch gestures to interact with the firmware.
 The INFO and HOME buttons are used to navigate the screens.
 Press INFO to view the information screen for the current selection.
 In some cases, you can press INFO more than once to get to deeper information.
 The HOME button takes you back a screen.
-If you get lost, you can press HOME until you get back to the Main screen.
+If you get lost, you can push HOME until you get back to the Main screen.

-The Control Knobs are used to cycle through options on the screen.
-When there are several parameters on the screen, use the Control Knob closest to a parameter to set its value.
+The control knobs are used to cycle through options on the screen.
+When there are several parameters on the screen, use the control knob closest to a parameter to set its value.

-Below the screen there are a series of mini jacks that are used for MIDI and Control Voltage input and output.
-The MIDI input jack allows you to trigger cells, and modulate signals.
+Below the screen there are a series of mini jacks that are used for MIDI and control voltage input and output.
+The MIDI input jack allows you to trigger cells and modulate signals.
 You can also use the MIDI clock to synchronize playback.
 The CLOCK input is used to synch with a CV clock signal.
 The two audio inputs (IN1 and IN2) are used to record WAV files.